Census of Manufactures - Mobile Header

 "Gaining Steam: Technology Diffusion with Recurring Lock-in," Richard Hornbeck, Shanon Hsuan-Ming Hsu, Anders Humlum, and Martin Rotemberg, September 2025.

-Using our work?
+Using our data?